helium/HIP/0051-helium-dao.md

 proposed base layer (L1).
 All accounts and transaction activity happens at this L1.
 All subDAOs operate as economic and governance layers (L2) with their respective WNTs acting as native tokens for this purpose.
-Each L2 also runs software to calculate WNP specific items (eg: all the proof of coverage code that exists on the current LoRaWAN network to determine hotspot rewards) and the L2 validators who have staked WNTs come to consensus on these calculations.
+Each L2 also runs software to calculate WNP specific items (e.g.: all the Proof-of-Coverage code that exists on the current LoRaWAN network to determine Hotspot rewards) and the L2 Validators who have staked WNTs come to consensus on these calculations.

 # Background
 [background]: #background